alex-greff/travis-cli-encryption-container/README.md

 ## Why this?

-The main purpose of this tool came about due to how annoying it is to encrypt files with for Travis CI on Windows due an encryption bug with the windows version of the Travis CLI.
-This bug would cause the encrypted files to fail during decryption during the Travis build processes.
+The main purpose of this tool came about due to how annoying it is to encrypt files with for Travis CI on Windows.
+Due to an encryption bug with the windows version of the Travis CLI the encrypted files would fail to decrypt during the Travis CI build process.

 ## What does it do?